mcpython4-coding/core/doc/tasks.md

 - biome map is not saved to save files or loaded not correctly somehow
 - logs do not render when invalidating cache
 - hiding faces to rotated blocks like logs fails
+- cannot swap currently bound to mouse item with slot item

-Pending for next non-snapshot release:
+Pending for next full release (alpha 1.1.0):
-- issues above
+- most of the issues above
-- fix gamemode 0 (partially done)
-- more unit tests
+- more unit tests [WIP]
+- optimisation: loading takes too long
+  - model baking
+- investigate the lag when crossing chunk boarders

 Toolchain: